Login or register Large RSS Icon

 Locations

-• rocks_trees (array of strings) - The path to the local rocks trees, where rocks are installed.
+• rocks_trees (array of strings or tables) - The path to the local rocks trees, where rocks are installed.
 When installing rocks, LuaRocks tries to pick a location to store the rock starting from the bottom of the list; when loading rocks in runtime, LuaRocks scans from the top of the list.
 This way, if one has the local dir first and the system-wide dir last (this is what the default installation does, for instance), rocks installed by the user take precedence over rocks installed system-wide, and rocks installed by the admin user go to the system-wide dir while user installations go to their home directory.
+An entry in this table can be:

 • external_deps_dirs (array of strings) - Where to look for external dependencies, when a prefix is not set for a specific dependency in the _variables_ table (see below) or through the command-line.
 Default is { "/usr/local", "/usr" } on Unix; { "c:\\external" } on Windows.